Back to Local Business

 Criticism of the two-track system remains divided among the player field.
 Several professionals have expressed concern that the structure effectively demotes the DP World Tour to a third tier within the global pathway.
 Eddie Pepperell highlighted this issue on a podcast, while Nick Taylor questioned the implications for players who might be unable to compete in their national open championships under the new rules.

 World No. 2 Rory McIlroy offered a mixed assessment.
 He described events in the second tier as resembling a "glorified Korn Ferry Tour" and warned that some tournaments could lose stature if sponsors are unwilling to pay the required $30 million entry fee.
 Despite these reservations, McIlroy characterized the overhaul as a positive development.
-Conversely, Billy Horschel supported the elimination of sponsor exemptions from the top tier, arguing that a merit-based system would benefit everyone involved.

 Source: sports.yahoo.com.